 2. Obtain advice as to whether the Hybrid is suitable for you

 Hybrids are not suitable for all investors.
 An issuer of a Hybrid is obliged to determine the target market for the issue of the Hybrid.
-The target market is the class of retail investors for whom the acquisition of a Hybrid when it is first issued is likely to be consistent with the likely objectives, financial situation and needs of a person within the class (the “Target Market”).
+The target market is the class of retail investors for whom the acquisition of a Hybrid when it is first issued is likely to be consistent with the likely objectives, financial situation and needs of a person within that class (the “Target Market”).
 The Target Market for the issue of the Hybrid will be described in the prospectus and in a document called a “Target Market Determination”, which the issuer must make available to the public.

 If you are a retail investor and wish to apply for a Hybrid, it is important that you are within the Target Market.
 You should not apply for the Hybrid if you are a retail investor and are not within the Target Market.
 You should seek professional advice as to whether you are within the Target Market and the investment in the Hybrid is suitable in light of your particular objectives, financial situation and needs.